nanobox-io/nanobox-guides/articles/memcached/create.md

 # Create a Memcached Component

 To add a Memcached to your app, add a data component to your boxfile.yml with the `image` set to `nanobox/memcached`.
-It's also recommended you append your image with a specific version of Memcached to future-proof the component.
-Available versions are listed [here](/memcached/configure/#memcached-version).
+You should append your image with a specific version of Memcached.
+Available versions are listed in the [Memcached Config Options guide](/memcached/configure/#memcached-version).

 ```yaml
 data.memcached: